 Calculating the ROI on paying down loans

 Let's say that graduation has come and gone and you have a steady job and a monthly student loan payment that may last for 10 years or more.
-For the sake of the discussion, let's assume that you're paying the minimum on your student loans, saving for retirement, and have an emergency fund.
+Let's assume that you're paying the minimum on your student loans, saving for retirement, and have an emergency fund.
 As you start to have some extra money each month, how do you know if you should try to pay off your loans as quickly as possible and breathe a sigh of relief?
 Or pay the minimum and consider other options?

 - Get organized and informed The first thing to do is to get organized with all of your student loan information, which you can do through the federal government or through our student debt calculator.
 Write down all of your loans, the lenders, and the interest rates, and whether they are private or federal.
 This information will likely vary by semester, year, and school, and it impacts certain factors like your eligibility for repayment plans and federal legislation.
 Finally, make sure you know and understand the type of payment plan you're on (its terms and length of the repayment) as well as other potential options; these should be available on your lender's website.